Martine Dorais: Career

 It was during her post-doctoral studies in Vancouver that Dorais discovered organic farming.

 "Vancouver was influenced by California culture; organic food was already widely available in grocery stores."
 The philosophy of organic farming immediately sparked her interest.

-Dorais spent the early years of her career developing knowledge on medicinal plant physiology—first with Les serres Mirabel Inc., and then with Medicago to study the effect of light—and later on Christmas tree physiology.
+Dorais spent the early years of her career developing knowledge on medicinal plant physiology - first with Les serres Mirabel Inc., and then with Medicago to study the effect of light - and later on Christmas tree physiology.
 She conducted extensive research on the sustainable production of greenhouse tomatoes, developing cultural practices and quality measurement tools in parallel with the development of an organic production system for greenhouses and tunnels and the use of light-emitting diodes (LEDs).
 Dorais' vision and expertise in sustainable greenhouse production was recognized by the Swedish University of Agriculture Sciences, which awarded her an honorary doctorate.

+In 2014, she became Chair of the ISHS Working group on organic greenhouse horticulture.

 In late 2015, Dorais took the helm of a berry production research team in Agassiz and conducted research on the environmental impact of the use of nanoparticles in agriculture.

 In addition to having supervised close to 60 graduate students to date, Dorais has given lectures in some 10 countries and has published over 100 peer-reviewed scientific articles, books and book chapters, as well as hundreds of scientific conference posters and abstracts.

+In 2020 she became Research Chair of the Ministry of Agriculture, Fisheries and Food (MAPAQ) Research group in organic greenhouse and controlled environments.

+In 2022, she stood down as the Chair of the Commission for Agroecology and Organic Farming Systems of the International Society for Horticultural Science, a post she held for eight years.